nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ###### Event Class <a name = "Tevent"> </a>
 The `Event` class is the class to store information of tasks of the user that is an event with a specific date and time occurrence.
-It contains methods and attributes similar to the ones found in its super class `Task`, and additional attributes to make it a `Deadline`
+It contains methods and attributes similar to the ones found in its superclass `Task`, and additional attributes to make it a `Deadline`
 Task, such as an additional dateTime attribute to keep track of the date and time of the event-`LocalDateTime`, an Override toString method, to differentiate between itself and other tasks, such as `Todo` and `Deadline`.